Medical Plan Options and Health Savings Account

 - Health Savings Account Payroll Deduction Form

-Once you feel you have enough funds in your Health Savings Account to cover your medical needs you can begin investing in Mutual Funds for longer term growth (minimum balance of $1,000 in your Health Savings Account is required before you can invest in Mutual funds).
+Once you feel you have enough funds in your Health Savings Account to cover your medical needs you can begin investing in Mutual Funds for longer term growth (a minimum balance of $1,000 in your Health Savings Account is required before you can invest in Mutual funds).
 There is a .02% fee of your investment account balance charged to your account each month.

 With an investment account you have: